 Builds on the VPP project in Measure #2.
-Revenues from VPP+ projects will be directed to a revolving loan fund, which will be used to support additional solar, weatherization and transportation electrification projects.
+Revenues from VPP+ projects will be directed to a revolving fund, which will be used to support whole-house pre-weatherization, additional solar, weatherization, and building and transportation electrification projects.
 This mechanism will enable VPP+ to undertake five times or more the number of projects with the same investment.
-The revolving loan fund will be capitalized by CPRG phase 2, but can also incorporate funds from other federal and state grants, philanthropy, private investment and public sector investments.
+The revolving fund will be capitalized by CPRG phase 2, but can also incorporate funds from other federal and state grants, philanthropy, private investment and public sector investments.